Complete Guide to the Top 2013-14 NBA Rookies

-The top rookie card favorite at this point, Michael Carter-Williams came into the league on day one, ready to play.
+The 2014 Rookie of the year and collecting favorite this rookie class, Michael Carter-Williams came into the league on day one, ready to play.
 The lanky point guard dropped 26 points, 10 assists and nine steals in a win against the Miami Heat and has looked strong most of the year.
-He currently leads all rookies in points, rebounds, assists and steals per game.
+He led all rookies in points, rebounds, assists and steals per game.
 The only thing to keep an eye on is his recurring battle with injuries.

 2013 Draft: 2nd Overall

 Arguably the most-hyped rookie heading into the season, Victor Oladipo has not disappointed and his cards are among the most popular in the league.
 He even went head-to-head with MCW in a game on December 3rd, and both players recorded a triple-double in the double overtime game, the first time this has happened in NBA history.
-While Carter-Williams is the favorite for Rookie of the Year, if he regresses or sustains a serious injury, Oladipo will waiting in the wings to pounce.
+While Carter-Williams was the ROY, Oladipo was not too far behind.

 2013 Draft: 9th Overall

 A big name from his NCAA Tournament play, Trey Burke struggled in the NBA summer league and suffered a finger injury just before the season started.
 This delay kept his card values in check.
-He finally made his debut about a month into the season and has shown considerable progress.
-Burke could easily leapfrog Oladipo in the eyes of collectors, by the end of the year.
+He finally made his debut about a month into the season and has shown considerable progress and is already a main feature in the Jazz's lineup.

 2013 Draft: 15th Overall